moovfinancial/moov-api-public/README.md

 # moov-api
 Specifications for Moov's public API endpoints.

+If you're new to Moov API, please familiarize yourself with the [Project conventions](#project-conventions) before contributing.
+For more information on the TypeSpec language, see the [TypeSpec documentation](https://typespec.io/docs).

 ## Setup

+TypeSpec development is best done in Visual Studio Code, as it's currently the only editor with a plugin that supports the language.

+To set up your development environment:

 1. Install the [EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) extension
 2. Install the [TSP extension for VSCode](https://marketplace.visualstudio.com/items?itemName=typespec.typespec-vscode)